 At the Simchas Torah Farbrengen, the Rebbe would encourage all to participate in Keren Hashanah.
-[The Rebbe established this fund to disburse Tzedakah daily, and donations are therefore made in multiples of 385 - the amount of days in 5779.]
+[The Rebbe established this fund to disburse Tzedakah daily, and donations are therefore made in multiples of 383 - the amount of days in 5784.]

-Ya'aleh Veyavo and Horachamon is recited during Bentching, even if it is already after Tzeis Hakochavim.
+Ya'aleh Veyavo and Horachamon are recited during Bentching, even if it is already after Tzeis Hakochavim.